-According to the studio behind Spur, the game came to life as an homage to the popular House of Dead Ninjas, although with less ninjas and more cowboys.
+According to the studio behind Spur, the game came to life as a homage to the popular House of Dead Ninjas, although with fewer ninjas and more cowboys.
 While things are bound to change as development progresses, for a prototype, my time spent with it [Spur] was actually problem-free, if a bit on the easy side; especially compared to its inspiration, which tends to be downright brutal!

 Equipped with a six-shooter (because, cowboy) and the ability to ground stomp through layers of dirt, your job as this nameless protagonist is to descend as fast as possible.
 But there’s a catch: you only have 24 seconds, and unless you collect another clock in time… game over.
 No continues, no checkpoints.
 Just you and the ravine, in what seems to be an endless runner; in its current state, anyway – remember: prototype.